paai-lab/bucket-stability-outcome-prediction/README.md

 # Assessing the quality of outcome-based business process predictive monitoring models
 This repository handles the codes for the paper titled "Assessing the quality of outcome-based business process predictive monitoring models".
 The experiments use the approach proposed in "https://github.com/irhete/predictive-monitoring-benchmark" by Teinemaa et al. (2019).
+For the experiment, prefix-length bucketing and clustering bucketing along with index-based encoding are used.
 Then, this paper uses stability_calculator.py to calculate three quality metrics as in below:

 #### Overall bucket performance (OBP)
 #### Intra-bucket prediction stability (IBS)